effusiveperiscope/datatia/README.md

 the batch.

 See `datatia/actions.py` for other actions (`Truncate`, `Drop`, `PreMap`, `LiveMapRow`, `RandomSubsample`, `PadGroup`) and `datatia/datatia.py` for `FieldSpec` and `dt.Dataset` API.

+# Action order
+Actions may be provided to the API in any order, but they are always executed in a predefined order:

+When the dataset initializes:
+- `Truncate`
+- `PreMap` (only works on in-memory tensors)
+- `Drop`
+Before collation:
+- `LiveMapRow`
+- `RandomSubsample`
+During collation:
+- `PadGroup`